Seán Mac Diarmada: Easter Rising

 Following his release in September 1915, he joined the secret Military Committee of the IRB, which was responsible for planning the rising.
 Indeed, Mac Diarmada and Clarke were the people most responsible for it.
-In 1914 he said "the Irish patriotic spirit will die forever unless a blood sacrifice is made in the next few years.”
+In 1914 he said "the Irish patriotic spirit will die forever unless a blood sacrifice is made in the next few years".

 Due to his disability, Mac Diarmada took little part in the fighting of Easter week, but was stationed at the headquarters in the General Post Office (GPO), as one of the Provisional Republican Government.
 Following the surrender, he nearly escaped execution by blending in with the large body of prisoners.
 He was eventually recognised by Daniel Hoey of G Division.
 Following a court-martial on 9 May, Mac Diarmada was executed by firing squad in Kilmainham Gaol on 12 May at the age of 33.

 In September 1919 Hoey was shot dead by Michael Collins's Squad.
 Likewise, the British Officer Lee-Wilson, who ordered Mac Diarmada be shot, rather than imprisoned, was also killed in Cork on Collins's order during the Irish War of Independence.

 Mac Diarmada had been in regular correspondence with Nell Ryan.
 In his final letter he wrote: "Miss Ryan, she who in all probability, had I lived, would have been my wife".
 "Min" Josephine Ryan and her sister, Phyllis, had been couriers to the GPO.
 They also visited Kilmainham Gaol, before his execution, and managed to evade arrest.
 Min, a founder of Cumann na mBan, managed to escape from Ireland to America; she later married Richard Mulcahy.

-Before his execution, Mac Diarmada wrote, "I feel happiness the like of which I have never experienced.
+Before his execution, Mac Diarmada shared a cell with the Irish Volunteers leader from Wexford Robert Brennan who asked MacDiarmada if he was satisfied with the rising.
+MacDiarmada said: "I am, we put up a great fight.
+The lads were grand.
+We have awakened the old spirit.
+You'll see."
+Referring to his execution he wrote, "I feel happiness the like of which I have never experienced.
 I die that the Irish nation might live!”

 Commemoration

 Seán McDermott Street (formerly Gloucester Street) in Dublin is named in his honour.
 So too is Sligo Mac Diarmada railway station in Sligo, and Páirc Seán Mac Diarmada, the Gaelic Athletic Association stadium in Carrick-on-Shannon, County Leitrim.
-Sean MacDermott tower in Ballymun, demolished in 2005, was also named after him.
-In his hometown of Kiltyclogher a statue inscribed with his final written words – see above – was erected in the village centre, his childhood home has become a National Monument.
+MacDiarmada Road, Athlone Co.Westmeath & Sean MacDermott tower in Ballymun, demolished in 2005, were both named in honour of him.
+In his hometown of Kiltyclogher a statue inscribed with his final written words – see above – was erected in the village centre, and his childhood home has become a National Monument.